-Our Navion has a standard 6 gallon hot water heater, but newer models use the ultra-efficient Truma on-demand heater which is also a breeze to winterize.
-Along with the Truma, the interior plumbing has been changed so you get nearly instant hot water in the shower meaning that when you’re boondocking you don’t waste much water coming up to temperature.
+Hot water.
+Our Navion came with a standard 6-gallon hot water heater, but in 2017 we replaced it with the same ultra-efficient Truma on-demand heater Winnebago now offers.
+That was a great upgrade.
+Here’s a much fuller review of the Truma AquaGo that details our experience.
+Along with the Truma, the interior plumbing of current models has been changed so you get nearly instant hot water in the shower meaning that when you’re boondocking you don’t waste much water coming up to temperature.
 Brilliant!

 Windows.
 So let me borrow the words from the last paragraph: excited, impressive, fantastic and let me add the word awesome to the list.
 What am I describing?
 The Seitz acrylic windows that Winnebago offers as an option on the Via/Reyo and was happy try out in our Navion.

 These windows are double glazed acrylics with an integrated screen and blind system.
 We were keen to try them as we hoped they would offer better insulation when we stay in colder climates.
 It’s my hope Winnebago will make this option available to future View/Navion owners.

 They’re quiet.
 They don’t rattle.
 They insulate against cold (drafts) exceptionally well.
 They cut down on outside evening noise (Walmart parking lot).
 They offer excellent light and privacy control.
 And, in a big thunderstorm downpour in the Florida Keys that woke us up at 2 AM, I checked to see if any rain was coming in with our bedroom window tilted open.
 Nope.
 Not a drop.